How I setup Nextcloud

 is enabled, if the application fails to acquire a lock, the Redis session handler does not

 currently return an error.
-Adding the following settings in your php.ini
+Adding the following settings in your php.ini file will

 prevent session corruption when using Redis as your session handler: